 - Unsalted butter – Salt is added separately, so make sure your butter is unsalted.
 Also, let it warm to room temperature before adding it to the batter.

-- Sugar – A mix of granulated sugar and brown sugars taste comforting without being too heavy.
+- Sugar – A mix of granulated sugar and brown sugar tastes comforting without being too heavy.

 - Eggs – This dense cake calls for 5 eggs that bind everything together.